ShanaryS/real-estate-calculator-bot/README.md

 ## Features

 * Parses the HTML doc of a zillow property page or search page using BeautifulSoup, Selenium, and RegEx.
 Defeating captchas along the way.
-* Automatically send an email via SMPT whenever a great investment opportunity arises, according to your heuristics.
+* Automatically send an email via SMPT with SSL whenever a great investment opportunity arises, according to your heuristics.
 * Analyze a property given a https://www.zillow.com/homedetails/* URL.
 Print to output or store locally in JSON.
 * Get property URLs from a search a zillow search page to automatically analyze all properties of a criteria (Solves captcha if it appears).
 * Easy adding, deleting, ignoring, and overwriting saved URLs with a decision tree.